 - Ten comes a day for something is really important and I talked about it in a previous homework.
 Our in class station today will be a recall straight to you for a bit of praise and a friendly pat on the head.
 I will give a demo with Rey today showing how recalls are using in herding.

-Tapping massage and relaxation: Finn is a more fearful dog than I have had before, so I have had to review some techniques that have gotten me through tough spots with animals in the past.
-My dog Nero developed a fear of thunder, shooting and fireworks after his cancer started.
+- Since the 4th of July is coming up and fireworks have already started we are going to try out Tapping massage and relaxation for dogs.
+Finn is a more fearful dog than I have had before, so I have had to review some techniques that have gotten me through tough spots with animals in the past.
+My first herding dog Nero (2010 – 2017) developed a fear of thunder, shooting and fireworks after his cancer started.
 I used this technique on him and he would come come up to me to ask for help when something disturbed him.
 This is how I knew it worked.
-Click on Tapping points on the dog and a new window with an image of a dog with some star points will open.
+(Click on Tapping points on the dog and a more details on this method will open up on an EFT webpage.)
+Before starting gently run your hand from your dog’s head to the base of it’s tail three times.
 Think to yourself “Even though you are afraid of XXX I still love and accept you”.
 Tap the dog lightly as though you are handling a new born chick.
 Tap each spot starting under the nose about 6 times (jin-gle bells, jin-gle bells).
 It also helps to hum a little song that you like, mine is Chariots of Fire, while you are working on your dog.
+My favorite tapping spot where I have the most effect with dogs is the points of the shoulders.When you are done again run your hand gently the length of your dog.
 During a stressful period when you cannot directly tap or massage your dog you can trigger a calm response by humming your song.